Inside Out: Plot

-While navigating the vast long-term memory area, Joy and Sadness encounter Bing Bong, Riley's childhood imaginary friend, who suggests riding the "train of thought" back to Headquarters.
-Meanwhile, Anger, intending to restore Riley's happiness, convinces Disgust and Fear that Riley should run away to Minnesota, where her happy memories were formed.
-Joy, Sadness, and Bing Bong catch the train, but it is derailed when another island collapses.
-Joy tries to ride a "recall tube" back to Headquarters, but the ground below the tube collapses, sending her and Bing Bong plunging into the Memory Dump.

-Joy discovers a sad memory of Riley losing a hockey game that turned happy when Riley's parents and friends comforted her, and she realizes Sadness's purpose in alerting others when Riley is emotionally overwhelmed and needs help.
-Joy and Bing Bong try to use his song-fueled wagon rocket to escape the Memory Dump but are unable to ascend due to their combined weight.
-In the final run, Bing Bong manages to sacrifice himself to save Joy in the memory dump by jumping out of the wagon before fading away.
+Honesty Island collapses after Riley steals her mother's credit card, leaving only Family Island and derailing the train.
+Joy tries to ride a "recall tube" back to Headquarters, but the ground below collapses, plunging her and Bing Bong into the Memory Dump.
+Joy discovers a sad memory of Riley losing an ice hockey game that turns happy when Riley's parents and friends comfort her.
+She realizes Sadness's purpose is to alert others when Riley is emotionally overwhelmed.
+Joy and Bing Bong try to use his song-fueled rocket wagon to escape the Memory Dump, but cannot ascend due to their combined weight.
+On the third attempt, Bing Bong jumps out of the wagon mid-ascent, fading away as Joy escapes to freedom.

-Anger's idea shorts out the console, putting Riley into depression as she boards a bus to Minnesota.
-Joy reunites with Sadness, and they return to Headquarters.
-Joy hands control of the console to Sadness, much to the others' shock and confusion.
-Sadness successfully removes the idea bulb from the console, restarting it and prompting Riley to get off the bus and rush home.
-Joy, realizing that Riley needs to tell her parents the truth, hands Sadness the core memories, allowing her to make them sad.
-Riley bursts into tears, telling her parents she misses her old life.
-Riley's parents comfort her and tell her they also miss Minnesota.
+Anger's idea bulb shorts out the console, putting Riley into depression as she boards a bus to Minnesota.
+Joy and Sadness reunite and return to Headquarters while Family Island nears collapse.
+Joy hands control of the console to Sadness, who removes the idea bulb, restarting the console and prompting Riley to get off the bus and rush home.
+Joy, realizing that Riley needs to tell her parents the truth, allows Sadness to make the core memories sad.
+Riley bursts into tears, telling her parents she misses her old life; they comfort her and tell her they also miss Minnesota.
+Sadness and Joy join hands on the console, creating a new core memory that is both happy and sad, and a new Family Island forms, representing Riley's acceptance of her life in San Francisco.

-Sadness brings Joy over to have her join hands on the console, creating a new core memory that is both happy and sad, and a new island forms, representing Riley's acceptance of her life in San Francisco.
-A year later, a 12-year-old Riley has adapted to her new home, made new friends, and acquired new hobbies.
-Inside Headquarters, Riley's emotions admire her new personality islands, powered by new multicolored core memories that contain a mixture of emotions, and are given an expanded console that has enough room for them to work as a team.
-Although they admit slight concern over a red alarm light marked puberty, they decide that it is not important at the moment.
+One year later, 12-year-old Riley has adapted to her new home, made new friends, and acquired new hobbies.
+Inside Headquarters, Riley's emotions admire her 10 new personality islands, now powered by multicolored core memories that contain mixed emotions, and are given an expanded console with enough room for them to work as a team.
+Although they admit slight concern over a red alarm light marked "PUBERTY", they decide that it is not important at the moment.